-Princess has a webpage detailing all suspended trips, including all trips that have been paused through Dec.
-31, 2020 and some early 2021 trips that have already been canceled.
+Princess has a webpage detailing all suspended trips, including all trips that have been paused through March 31, 2021 and many trips later this year, too.
 If your trip has been canceled, you will receive a 125% credit to use on a future trip.
 See the Princess website for more information.

 Royal Caribbean International